stan-dev/design-docs/designs/0032-stan-output-formats.md

 Outputs are handled by objects of base class `stan::callbacks::writer` which is constructed from an output stream.
-Through function call operator overloading, the callback writer class methods provide the appropriate formatting for different kinds of data.
+Through function call operator overloading, the writer can handle the following data structures:

++ a vector of strings (names), used for CSV header row
++ a vector of doubles (data), used for (part of) the data row
++ a string (message), used for CSV comments
++ nothing - blank input

+The inference methods wrapped by the Stan serv methods on the Stan services layer

+The Stan services layer provides a set of utility classes which manage one or more streams;
+these are

 When the user sends a request to the interface to do some kind of inference given a model and data, the interfaces first instantiate the Stan model object and the writer callbacks, then pass these in to `stan::services` functions which invoke the appropriate algorithm.